leplatrem/blog.mathieu-leplatre.info/content/Dev/poucave.rst

 Centuries ago, telescopes helped our ancestors to distinguish a single shining dot from a whole constellation.
 Yes, that's how far we started from!

-In my team at Mozilla, our ability to see our systems was limited, and so was our thinking.

-Basically, we used to consider our service healthy as long as operating system resources were still available and no HTTP 5XX error was served.

-This idea was extended by introducing a ``/__heartbeat__`` endpoint on each server, that executes some internal health checks and returns a ``200 Ok`` if everything is fine and a ``500 Internal Server Error`` if something is wrong.
-We made this `a requirement <https://github.com/mozilla-services/dockerflow>`_ for every deployed application, and were polling this HTTP endpoint from an external alerting service, `Pingdom <https://www.pingdom.com/>`_.
+We used to consider our service healthy as long as operating system resources were still available and no HTTP 5XX error was served.
+This idea was implemented by introducing a ``/__heartbeat__`` endpoint on each server, that executes some internal health checks and returns a ``200 Ok`` if everything is fine and a ``500 Internal Server Error`` if something is wrong.
+We made this `a requirement <https://github.com/mozilla-services/dockerflow>`_ for every deployed application, and were polling this HTTP endpoint from an external alerting service.
 Operators are paged if it keeps failing for a while.

 This served us well.
 But our service was integrated in a complex ecosystem, and making sure that it was 100% reliable took more than that.
 We had a CDN, push notifications, some scheduled tasks, data synchronization on clients, etc. Our heartbeat endpoints could be all green, but still, we sometimes had users reporting issues or inconsistencies.